1543rrr/rails_portfolio/README.md

 ### Association

-- belongs_to :users
+- belongs_to :user
-- belongs_to :posts
+- belongs_to :post

 ## likes table